-For complete list of the perks, visit Mlife’s website, although I am not sure how clearly they even have Mlife explained.
+For complete list of the perks, visit M life’s website, although I am not sure how clearly they even have M life explained.

-The other detail to note is that your Tier Credits reset each October 1.
+October February 1.
 Everyone goes back to zero on that date.
 However, you keep whatever status you earned the last year.
-So, for example, if you earn Gold status on June 1, 2015, you immediately enjoy the benefits of Gold and would keep that status until October 1, 2016.
-If you didn’t earn a single additional Tier Point, you would go back to Sapphire on October 1, 2016.
+So, for example, if you earn Gold status on June 1, 2015, you immediately enjoy the benefits of Gold and would keep that status until February 1, 2023.
+If you didn’t earn a single additional Tier Point, you would go back to Sapphire on February 1, 2016.

 Like all loyalty programs, there is a good chance that this may change next year, or tomorrow for that matter so enjoy it for what it is now.